Where does the obligation to hold mandatory gas stocks come from?

-If I decide to enter into a contract for the provision of the ticketing service with PGNiG, are there any obligations I still have to fulfil?
+If I opt for using the ticketing service offered by PGNiG, what obligations do I have to fulfil?

-Upon execution of the framework contract, the Customer may authorise PGNiG to represent the Customer before the Minister of Energy, the Energy Regulatory Office, Gas Storage Poland (SSO) and the TSO in matters related to the performance of the ticketing service contract.
+The Customer may authorise PGNiG to represent the Customer before the Minister of Energy, the Energy Regulatory Office (URE), Gas Storage Poland (SSO) and the TSO in matters related to the performance of the ticketing service contract.

-First-time customers will be asked to provide basic information about their company to allow PGNiG to verify its new business partners and evaluate their creditworthiness.
+First-time customers will be additionally required to provide basic information about their company to allow PGNiG to verify its new trading partners and evaluate their creditworthiness.
 This is PGNiG’s standard procedure for new accounts.

-Upon execution of the framework contract, the Customer may authorise PGNiG to represent the Customer before the Minister of Energy, the Energy Regulatory Office, Gas Storage Poland (SSO) and the TSO in matters related to the performance of the ticketing service contract.
+When joining the scheme, the Customer may authorise PGNiG to represent the Customer before the Minister of Energy, the Energy Regulatory Office, Gas Storage Poland (SSO) and the TSO in matters related to the performance of the ticketing service contract.
 The ticketing service may thus be provided on a “one-stop shop” basis, where the Customer’s only obligation is to secure the President of the Energy Regulatory Office’s approval of its mandatory stock volume.

 How is the mandatory stock volume calculated?

-Pursuant to the Act on Stocks, the volume of mandatory gas stocks must be equal to at least 30-day average daily gas imports, determined based on the volume of imports between April 1st of the previous year and March 31st of the current year.
+Under the Act on Stocks, the volume of mandatory stocks of natural gas must be equal to at least 30-day average daily gas imports determined based on the gas volumes imported in the period from April 1st of the preceding year to March 31st of the current year.

 In the case of entities that will become obligated to maintain mandatory gas stocks for the first time from October 1st 2017, the mandatory stock volumes will be determined based on their gas imports between January 1st and June 30th 2017.

-Yes, LNG is also covered by the statutory obligation, since it is defined as natural gas pursuant to the Act on Stocks.
-If an LNG terminal is used, the obligation to maintain mandatory stocks applies to entities that use regasification or handling services, and whose re-gasified gas is injected into the grid or transferred to other vehicles.
+Yes, LNG is also covered by this statutory obligation, since it is defined as natural gas in the Act on Stocks.
+If the LNG terminal is used, the obligation to hold mandatory stocks is imposed on entities which use the regasification or cargo handling services and whose regasified gas is fed to the transmission network or transferred to other means of transport.

-Pursuant to the Act on Stocks, mandatory gas stocks remain at the disposal of the minister competent for energy.
+Under the Act on Stocks, mandatory stocks of natural gas fall in the remit of the minister competent for energy.
 Stocks may be released by the TSO upon the minister’s approval in the event of any disruption in natural gas supply to the gas system, unexpected damage to or destruction of the gas grid affecting the gas system security, or an unforeseen increase in natural gas consumption.

-How can I receive the gas after expiry of the ticketing service term?
+How is gas delivered to Customers after expiry of the ticketing contract?